 In the late 1970’s, Cartel took a long term lease at 265 East Paces Ferry Road and opened a restaurant and yogurt shop.
 The restaurant was the first in the city to serve salad by the ounce, offering a wide array of gourmet toppings.
 By having a popular restaurant in the neighborhood, Cartel recognized how once sleepy sidewalks could become pedestrian friendly and full of life.

-From this modest beginning, Cartel acquired additional properties in Buckhead and within ten years, opened six restaurants (Peachtree Cafe, Otto’s, East Village Grille, The Lodge, Nikiemoto’s & Azio) and owned a number of retail spaces in a two-block area.
+From this modest beginning, Cartel started acquiring properties in Buckhead and within ten years, opened six restaurants (Peachtree Cafe, Otto’s, East Village Grille, The Lodge, Nikiemoto’s & Azio) and owned a number of retail spaces in a two-block area.
 Buckhead soon became recognized by the Atlanta Convention and Visitors Bureau as the premier entertainment district in Atlanta.
 With the revitalization of Buckhead Village, Cartel Properties was vaulted into the urban development business.
-Our story continues today with ownership of approximately one hundred properties throughout Atlanta.
+Our story continues today with ownership of over one hundred properties throughout Atlanta.

 Cartel’s method of operation is identifying in-town districts that are in need of revitalization or lack identity, acquiring groups of underutilized buildings and property within these districts and transforming them into unique and appealing environments.